CVHub520/X-AnyLabeling/docs/en/user_guide.md

 Follow the steps below for implementation:

+1. Prepare a custom class file, for a specific example, please refer to [classes.txt](../../assets/classes.txt).

-1. Click on the `Tool` option in the top menu bar and select `Save Crop`.
-This action will generate a subgraph folder named `x-anylabeling-crops` in the current directory, organizing targets based on their category.
+2. Click on the menu bar at the top, select `Tools` -> `Save Subgraphs`, and upload the corresponding custom class file.
+This action will generate a subgraph folder `x-anylabeling-crops` in the current directory, storing targets according to the respective class names.
 The directory structure is as follows:

 ```
 |- root